meisty/meisty.github.io/_posts/2025-05-16-Vulnhub-Baby.md

 [<img src="../images/baby/vulnlab_baby.png"
   style="width: 800px;"/>](../images/baby/vulnlab_baby.png)

 I have always heard good things about Vulnlab and I have always wanted to try some of the machines available.
-This month I finally got myself a subscription and gave Baby, an easy Windows Machine
+This month I finally got myself a subscription and gave Baby, an easy Windows Machine a go.
+This is the writeup for this machine.

 ## Nmap